 6. Find creative ways to solve front line queries

-As a result there may be little filtering of enquiries from users.
+As a result, there may be little filtering of enquiries from users.
 The internal product manager may face a constant barrage of detailed questions about their product.
 We often meet managers who cite this as the main reason they’re unable to spend the time they’d like on market insight and other work.

 What you can do: Create or sharpen up marketing and online resources.
 This will mean that stakeholders are more aware of the options and can find the information that’s relevant to them.

-An effective starting point is to aim the information you produce towards different personas – such as different types of users, managers and approvers.
+An effective starting point is to aim the information you produce towards different personas – such as different types of users, managers, and approvers.
 This will enable people to find what they want more quickly.
 It will also allow you to pinpoint and educate potential allies as you build your marketing push and populate your information hub.

 Ensure support teams are adequately trained to answer simple questions about the product and funnel queries to them.
-Also think about a ‘hit team’ of expert practitioners who visit sites to help market and address questions about internal products.
+Also, think about a ‘hit team’ of expert practitioners who visit sites to help market and address questions about internal products.

 Enable users to help themselves and help each other.
 Build up easily accessible FAQs as you field queries.
-Run regular training sessions as webinars and then make them available online afterwards.
+Run regular training sessions like webinars and then make them available online afterward.
 Establish and build an online community in which people can ask questions and other community members’ answer.
 Find champions in your user community that you can support with extra information and training and who can then handle queries from their colleagues.
 These local ‘experts’ can be wonderfully receptive, as they begin to enjoy the role.

 Due to the nature of their job, internal product managers find themselves in a unique situation.
 Their challenge is serving internal customers rather than selling to external customers.